Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems: Introduction

 We study the two-line-center problem and three natural variants.
 Let $\mu = \min\{n,\, 1/\eps^2\}$, and let $w^*$ denote the maximum width of an optimal pair of slabs in each problem.
 Each variant is illustrated in Figure~\ref{fig:problems}.
 Table~\ref{table:result} summarizes the previous and new results.

-\begin{enumerate}[label = {\textbf{({\arabic*})}}, leftmargin = 2.5em] \item \textbf{{General:}} Given a set $S$ of $n$ points in the plane, we study the problem of finding a pair of slabs whose union covers $S$ while minimizing the maximum of their widths.
-We present an $O(n + (\mu/\eps)\log \mu )$-time algorithm that finds a pair of slabs whose union covers $S$ and their maximum width is at most $(1+\eps)w^*$.
+\begin{enumerate} \item \textbf{\textsf{General:}} Given a set $S$ of $n$ points in the plane, we study the problem of finding a pair of slabs whose union covers $S$ while minimizing the maximum of their widths.
+We present an $O(n + (\mu/\eps)\log \mu )$-time algorithm that finds a pair of slabs whose union covers $S$ and whose maximum width is at most $(1+\eps)w^*$.
 The running time can be expressed as both $O((n/\eps)\log(1/\eps))$ and $O(n + (1/\eps^3)\log(1/\eps))$.

-\item \textbf{{One Fixed Orientation:}} Given a set $S$ of $n$ points in the plane and an orientation $\theta$, we study the problem of finding a pair of slabs such that one of them has orientation $\theta$ and their union covers $S$ while minimizing the maximum of their widths.
+\item \textbf{\textsf{One Fixed Orientation:}} Given a set $S$ of $n$ points in the plane and an orientation $\theta$, we study the problem of finding a pair of slabs such that one of them has orientation $\theta$ and their union covers $S$ while minimizing the maximum of their widths.
 We present an exact algorithm that runs in $O(n\log n)$ time, improving the previously best $O(n\log^3 n)$-time algorithm~\cite{ahn2024constrained}, and show that this is optimal.

 ~$\quad$ We also present an $O(n+ \mu \log \mu)$-time algorithm that finds a pair of slabs such that one of them has orientation $\theta$, their union covers $S$, and their maximum width is at most $(1+\eps)w^*$.
 The running time can be expressed as $O(n\log (1/\eps))$ and $O(n + 1/\eps^2 \log (1/\eps))$.